integrate technology and business

 1. Operational excellence (focus on processes, automation, and quality control with lagging financial controls).

-2. Customer focus ( and customer acquisition with lagging financial controls and leading strategy ).
+2. Customer focus (customer retention and customer acquisition with lagging financial controls and leading strategy integration).

-3. Innovation (new or improved products and services – lagging financial indicators and leading strategy ).
+3. Innovation (new or improved products and services – lagging financial indicators and leading strategy integration).

 The next time someone tries to convince you that IT is already focused on business, take a step back to see how they are doing so.